 According to a common Indian proverb, “Every two miles the water changes, every four miles the speech.”
-While Hindi is the national language and English the official, records show that there are 122 major and 1,599 minor languages spoken in India.
-With such linguistic diversity, slang words vary not only from state to state but from city to city.
-But here are some of the popular Hindi slang terms and phrases that could help you with assimilation while travelling in the country.
+With records showing that there are 122 major and 1,599 minor languages spoken in India, slang words vary not only from state to state but from city to city.
+But here are some of the popular Hindi slang words and phrases – one of India’s most widely spoken languages – that could help you with assimilation while travelling in the country.

-There are many words equivalent to “dude”, “mate” or “bro” in Indian languages, but yaar is the most prevalent of them all.
-Additionally, “Arre yaar” is used to express anguish, while “Abey yaar” coveys annoyance.
+There are many slang words equivalent to “dude”, “mate” or “bro” in Indian languages, but yaar is the most prevalent of them all.
+Additionally, arre yaar is used to express anguish, while abey yaar coveys annoyance.

 Waat Lag Gayi

 If you’re in some serious trouble, then the situation would be quite apt to use this phrase, which means “we’re screwed”.
 The phrase originated in Marathi, one of the regional languages, and initially became widespread in Mumbai.
 It became even more popular after it was used in the 2003 movie Munnabhai M.B.B.S.

 Usage: “My girlfriend caught me cheating on her.
 Waat Lag gayi!”

 Another Marathi word that found its way into everyday lingo is jhakaas.
 Here’s a major hint of what it means.
 In the Hindi-dubbed version of The Mask (1994), the character’s catchphrase “smokin’!” was replaced by jhakaas.
 If you still haven’t got it, it means “fantastic”.